 The scope of the Bye Laws and how they may be amended is set out in Article 62 of the Company’s Articles of Association.
 In the event of a conflict between the Bye Laws and the Articles, the Articles will prevail.

-A manufacturer or both manufacturer and installer or test house of high security perimeter protection products that can meet the full member membership criteria.
+A Manufacturer or both Manufacturer and Installer or test house of independently tested and rated high security perimeter protection products that can meet the full member membership criteria.

-Organisations who have legitimate interest in the high security perimeter protection market sector and who are manufacturers or installers that currently do not altogether meet the requirements for full membership.
-Associate Membership is also available for other organisations who are neither manufacturers nor installers but still have legitimate interest in external perimeter protection (e.g. relevant government departments, utility companies).
+Organisations who demonstrate legitimate interest in the independently tested and rated high security perimeter protection products market sector and who are Manufacturers or Installers that currently do not altogether meet the requirements for full membership.
+Associate Membership is also available for other organisations who are neither manufacturers nor installers but still have legitimate interest in external perimeter protection (e.g. relevant Government departments, utility companies).

 Resignation and Termination of Membership